WoraphobSin/WoraphobSin/README.md

 ### ✨&nbsp; About Me

 Hello everyone my name is Woraphob Sinbunyama.
-I'm a new graduate from Silpakorn University, Faculty of Engineering, Major in Electronics and Computer Systems.
-The role I'm interested in are Software engineer, Software developer.
-You can see more information about me in the resume (in Certificated repository) and my project experiences here.
+I'm a new graduate from Silpakorn University, Faculty of Engineering, Major in Electronics and Computer Systems. eager to transition into IT software development.
+Equipped with strong analytical skills, a solid foundation in problem-solving, and a keen interest in software development.
+Experienced in Python and committed to expanding my programming knowledge to excel in software development.
+Seeking an entry-level role in IT software to apply my technical skills, grow professionally, and contribute effectively to dynamic development projects.